 Top 10 Guitarists of All Time

 Music is one of the purest joys in life.
-It can inspire us, move us and take us to new heights, allowing us to experience things we’ve never seen before.
-Guitar music is often considered some of the best in the world because of the variety of sound produced.
-It can be played solo, in a band and for a number of different genres.
-It’s no surprise that the top guitarists of all time are also some of the best musicians of all time.
+It can inspire us, move us and take us to new heights, allowing us to experience things we have never seen before.
+Guitar music is often considered some of the best in the World because of the variety of sound produced.
+It can be played solo, in a band and for several different genres.

-The versatility of the instrument means there are arguably several different musicians in the running so to keep it consistent there are a few key qualities that have been considered.
+The versatility of the instrument means there are arguably several different musicians in the running.
+So to keep it consistent there are a few essential qualities that have been considered.

-According to Guitarlisty.com, Firstly it’s about creativity.
+Firstly, it is about creativity.
 Many great players can cover songs, but the best guitarists of all time create original and impactful music.

-Secondly, it’s about delivery as well as music.
-The best musicians not only record well but bring their very best to the live stage.
+Secondly, it is about delivery as well as music.
+The best musicians not only record well but also bring their very best to the live stage.

 10. Chuck Berry